Astor63/BL2-Mods/Custom Gear/Plasma Caster Hyperion Finesse - Moxxi Edition/ReadMe.md

 - The Splash Format has a toggle option between Grenade/Rocket/Reaper (see Compatibility below)
 - The Weapon Card has a toggle option between English/French.
-- The E-Tech Elemental Color Glow has a toggle option between On/Off
+- The Elemental Color Glow has a toggle option between:
+  - E-Tech Elemental Color (Vanilla)
+  - Explosive Elemental Color (Alternate)
+  - Off
 - The Moxxi skin has a toggle option between:
-  - The *Moxxi Signature Classic Edition* ("Red Fire" in the RL Creamer/SG Heart Breaker style) which is timeless and can be used in any occasion.
+  - The *Moxxi Signature **Classic** Edition* ("Red Fire" in the RL Creamer/SG Heart Breaker style) which is timeless and can be used in any occasion.
-  - The *Moxxi Signature Elegance Edition* ("Red Cartier" in the style from the renowned French jeweler) which is very stylish and sophisticated, and by the way the all time favorite from Aurelia the Baroness.
+  - The *Moxxi Signature **Elegance** Edition* ("Red Cartier" in the style from the renowned French jeweler) which is very stylish and sophisticated, and by the way the all time favorite from Aurelia the Baroness.
-  - The *Moxxi Signature Pinky Edition*: To feel the glamour in pink, like a Barbie girl in a Barbie world.
+  - The *Moxxi Signature **Pinky** Edition*: To feel the glamour in pink, like a Barbie girl in a Barbie world.
 - The *Plasma Caster Finesse Moxxi Edition* can become the reward given by Moxxi for the mission *Hell Hath No Fury* in Opportunity (see picture below).

 ... and few fix:

-  - Fix for Akathis *No More Moxxi Lifesteal* - 1.5% passive health regeneration instead of 2.5% Lifesteal
+  - Fix for Akathis *No More Moxxi Lifesteal*: 1.5% passive health regeneration instead of 2.5% Lifesteal
-  - Fix for Koby *Rarity Color*: Moxxi Rarity (just in case if you use this old mod)
+  - Fix for Koby *Rarity Color*: *Moxxi* rarity (just in case if you use this old mod)

 ![Discord Solver as reward for Moxxi mission](https://imgur.com/zuvQYLV.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")